-There are several metrics you can use to evaluate whether a rental property investment has potential, including the 2% rule.
+There are many metrics you can use to evaluate whether a rental property investment has potential, but one of the most common is the 2% rule.
 When used with the property’s capitalization rate this rule helps investors get a sense of what a property’s rental income should be as a percentage of the purchase price.
 Understanding this rule and how to use it can make it easier to evaluate whether a particular rental property may be right for you.

 What Is the 2% Rule in Real Estate?